informalsystems/hermes/guide/src/tx_packet.md

 ## Fungible token transfer

-The `tx raw ft-transfer` command can be used to send ICS-20 fungible token transfer packets.
+Use the `tx raw ft-transfer` command to send ICS-20 fungible token transfer packets.
-__NOTE:__ This command is meant to be used for testing the packet features of the relayer.
+__NOTE:__ This command is mainly used for testing the packet features of the relayer.

 ```shell
 USAGE: